mbh1234/ai-movie-recommender/README.md

 An end-to-end movie recommendation system built for a streaming platform scenario.
 The project covers the full machine learning lifecycle: data collection, preprocessing, feature engineering, model training, offline evaluation, online monitoring, inference serving, testing, containerization, and CI/CD.

-This repository was developed as part of Carnegie Mellon University's Machine Learning in Production course by team `Pulp Predictions`.

 ## Executive Summary

 This project demonstrates how to take a recommender system beyond a modeling notebook and turn it into a more complete ML product.
 Instead of stopping at offline experimentation, the repository includes: